xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 Alice's public key is supposed to be known by anyone.
 That is why it is called *public* key.
 Bob uses an encryption algorithm and Alice's public key to encrypt the message.
-The encryption produces the ciphertext, i.e.,

-e<sub>A</sub>(M),

-which means e<sub>A</sub> is used to encrypt the message *M*.
+The encryption produces the ciphertext, i.e., e<sub>A</sub>(M), which means e<sub>A</sub> is used to encrypt the message *M*.
 The ciphertext goes through the Internet and arrives at the receiver Alice.
-Alice then uses a decryption algorithm and her private key d<sub>A</sub>, which is different from her public key, to decrypt the ciphertext, that is,
+Alice then uses a decryption algorithm and her private key d<sub>A</sub>, which is different from her public key, to decrypt the ciphertext and produce the original plaintext, that is,

 d<sub>A</sub>(e<sub>A</sub>(M))=M.

-The decryption produces the original plaintext.

 You can see here in public key crypto, the encryption and the decryption use different keys.